jmoraispk/LocalizationDigitalTwins/README.md

-# Localization-DT
- Localization in Digital Twin Networks (description under construction)
+# Fingerprinting Localization with Digital Twins
+This is the official repository of the paper: [Localization in Digital Twin MIMO Networks: A Case for Massive Fingerprinting](https://arxiv.org/abs/2403.09614)

+In this repository, you will find the simulation code used to generate all results and instructions to run this code.

 ## Environment Setup